System software is a catch-all term for the programs that handle the running of your computer's hardware. The two main categories are:

 That's it for what the computer can do without an operating system.
 It can wake up and twitch a little, but it can't move or talk yet.
 Its nervous system is not working.

 Next the computer looks for some kind of operating system.
 It will often be set up to look on a removable drive first and then on the hard drive.
 This way if your hard drive fails, you have a way to get the system working enough to diagnose the problem.
-Enough of the operating system to get started will fit on a 3½" floppy disk.
 This part of the operating system has various names.
-Kernel, master program, supervisor, control program are a few.
-In PCs using DOS or Windows the term kernel is used.
+Kernel is the term for Windows systems.
+Other names are master program, supervisor, and control program, to name a few.

 So we see that without the operating system, the computer is paralyzed.
 Let's look now at the types and functions of operating systems.